RiverReports logo

 Insider tip: The middle and upper stretches see less boat traffic - fly anglers seeking solitude should focus there.

-Current restrictions: The Sol Duc (mouth to Highway 101 Bridge) is closed April 1-30, 2025 for wild steelhead conservation.
-Check WDFW regulations before every trip.
+Current restrictions: The Sol Duc (mouth to Highway 101 Bridge) is closed April 1-30 for wild steelhead conservation.
+Check WDFW regulations before every trip — closures have expanded in recent years following NOAA's moderate extinction risk assessment.

 Bogachiel River